Avoidant Personality Disorder

 AVPD vs. social anxiety disorder: How to tell the difference

 Avoidant personality disorder and social anxiety disorder have many similarities, so people may confuse the two.
 Some mental health professionals may describe AVPD as a severe form of social anxiety, though they are two separate diagnosable mental health disorders.
-A notable difference is that people with AVPD find their symptoms are not limited to social interactions, and they may allow the fear of failure or judgment to impact their productivity or long-term success.
+A notable difference is that people with AVPD find their symptoms are not limited to social interactions (as tends to be the case with social anxiety disorder), and their fear of failure or judgment may impact their productivity or long-term success.

 Is AVPD treatable?